Homemade lavender extract made from fresh or dried lavender buds and vodka. This extract is great for baking or homemade lotions and lip balms.

 - adult cocktails (think Lavender Lemon Drop or Lavender Margarita)

-- lavender whipped cream (great with real cream or coconut cream)
+- lavender whipped cream (great with coconut cream)

 - chocolates (OMG… have you tried a Lavender Chocolate Truffle?)

 - Skincare (like this great homemade lip balm recipe)